bugwhisperer418/fern.nvim/README.md

 - `ef<space>`: **E**ntry **F**eeling (ex. "❤ ")

 ### Shortcuts
-- `<TAB>`: Toggles a header's fold state to show/hide its contents.
+- `zM`: Toggles all header folds, above the Ferlog user set Fold Level, to closed state and hides their contents.
 - `<leader>b`: Toggles the Task Entry under the cursor cyclically between Open(●) >> Done(✔) >> Cancelled(✖) statuses

 ## Found a bug?
 Got an idea for a new feature?